aws/aws-cdk/docs/src/examples.rst

 Step 3: Create a Fargate Service
 --------------------------------

-There are two different ways of creating a serverless infrastructure with |ECS|:
+There are two different ways of running your container tasks with |ECS|:

 - Using the **Fargate** launch type, where |ECS| manages your cluster resources
 - Using the **EC2** launch type, where you manage your cluster resources

 This example creates a Fargate service, which requires a VPC, a cluster, a task definition, and a security group.
-Later on we'll show you how to launch an EC2 service.
+Later on we'll show you how to launch |EC2| instances that you manage.

 .. tabs::